Languages of Nigeria: English and Pidgin

-English is the most widely spoken single language in Nigeria, spoken by 60 million of the population.
+English is the single most widely spoken language in Nigeria, spoken by 60 million of the population.
 It is the main lingua franca of the country and there are a growing number of sole English speakers due to rapid urbanisation and globalisation.
 English remains the official language and is the major language of communication in government, business and education.
 Furthermore, the national anthem, constitution and pledge are written in English.
 Almost all mass media transmit information in English.
 English became the official language when Nigeria was created from diverse national groups by the British Empire.
 Despite decolonisation, Nigeria chose to make English the official language to promote national cultural unity and so not to favour any particular native language.

 Despite its status, English is not widely spoken in rural areas.
 Many Nigerians struggle with English, evidenced by the 60 percent fail rate of the WASSCE in English (May/June 2015), an important exam certificate.
-Nevertheless, many Nigerians hold negative social attitudes towards the country's native languages, combining to lead to the neglection of Nigeria's many native languages.
+Nevertheless, many Nigerians hold negative social attitudes towards the country's native languages, combining to lead to the neglect of Nigeria's many native languages.
 As such, there are fears from prominent linguists that Nigerian native languages are endangered and face eventual extinction.

-Many Nigerians speak Nigerian Pidgin, a creole language based on English, which has replaced the native language for many Nigerians.
-Pidgin is a popular social and cultural language.
+Pidgin, first used by British and African slavers to facilitate the Atlantic slave trade in the late 17th century, has replaced the native language for many Nigerians.
+Many Nigerians speak Nigerian Pidgin, a creole language based on English, which is a popular social and cultural language.
 It has become popular in the mass media and in political slogans.
 According to a 2012 study, the replacement of native local languages with Pidgin is inevitable in the areas studied.